Gulzar-khan/Appliances-Energy-Prediction/README.md

 Step 10: Conclusion

+## **📖 Conclusion:**
-📖 Conclusion: That's it!
+That's it!
 We have reached the end of our project.
 Starting with loading the data so far we have done EDA , null values treatment, dropping unnecessary columns, outliers handling, visualization, knowing the distribution, feature engineering, model making and then finalizing our best model with the help of hyperparameter tuning.
-The Random Forest Regressor was the best model when compared with rest all models for this data set.
+The **Random Forest Regressor** was the best model when compared with rest all models for this data set.
 For all the models This regressor worked the best because it prevents the data from overfitting and plus it predicted very well based on all the features which is important.
 Few features were not useful for some models but to create a common platform they were tested for all features.
 The only drawback of this dataset was that it was collected from one single house and that’s why we can’t expand for future scope.

-Result- Best model- Random Forest Regressor with 0.70 r2_score.
+**Result**- Best model- Random Forest Regressor with 0.70 r2_score.

-Here are our suggestion :
+Here are our **suggestion** :

 Upgrading network to improve services for long duration users.
 1. Improving Pricing Strategies.